dndodson/agentnet/README.md

 ## Hosting and Deployment

 This application is hosted on Netlify.
+Netlify is integrated with Github, and automatically builds and deploys the project upon certain events in the Github repository.
+Its Netlify URL is https://agentthis.netlify.app/.
+Netlify is configured to generate a "deploy preview" URL for each pull request, which can be accessed by following the Netlify link on the pull request page.
+After the pull request is merged, the changes will be deployed to the production Netlify site.